-F1 Track Stats: Japanese Grand Prix at Suzuka
+F1 Track Stats: Japanese Grand Prix – Suzuka facts and statistics

-Suzuka is one of two circuits to have hosted the Japanese Grand Prix.
+Suzuka is one of two circuits which has hosted the Japanese Grand Prix.
 It first joined the calendar in 1987.
 Here are all the facts and statistics you need to know about Suzuka ahead of the Japanese Grand Prix!

 Track length: 5.807km